turingschool-examples/whats_going_on_with_cors/README.md

 ## Learning Goals

 * Understand how information flows between the FE and BE
-* Get exposure to what the other program has been working on
 * Understand common misconceptions and pain points experienced by FE and BE devs
 * Meet students in the other program